- Which books should I read by BIPOC writers?

-Research published in June this year by Penguin and The Runnymede Trust has revealed that “less than 1% of GCSE students in England study a book by a writer of colour” [we prefer the term BIPOC writers] – and only 7% by a female author.
-This despite the fact that 34.4% of children in England identify as Black, Asian or of an ethnic minority. ✊
+If you’re currently studying for your GCSEs, you may have noticed that your GCSE syllabus features almost no BIPOC writers.
+Research published by Penguin and The Runnymede Trust has revealed that “less than 1% of GCSE students in England study a book by a writer of colour”– and only 7% by a female author, despite the fact that 34.4% of children in England identify as Black, Asian or of an ethnic minority.

-Which books should I read of BIPOC writers? 🤔
+Which books should I read by BIPOC writers?

-Though The Guardian did recently publish a list of books which its readers recommended as “A 'decolonised' syllabus: the BAME [Black, Asian and Minority Ethnic] authors you think students should read.”
+There’s no shortage of fantastic books written by BIPOC writers, so there’s no one answer to that question!
+However, The Guardian has put together a list of books that its readers recommended as “A 'decolonised' syllabus: the BAME [Black, Asian and Minority Ethnic] authors you think students should read.”